Bulls’ Cristiano Felicio overcame prep school nightmare to achieve NBA dream

 “How is that possible?
 It was hard to hear.”

 Felicio committed to play at the University of Oregon in December 2012.
 Gordon confirmed Felicio’s story that he didn’t endure some of the same physical harm from Ngissah as his teammates and she believed it was because of his size and Oregon commitment.

 — CCSE PREP BASKETBALL (@CCSEPREP) December 6, 2012

 “That is consistent with what they told me,” Gordon said.
 “He was smaller at the time but still really a big guy.
 And he was also, in my opinion — and I’m not an expert in the mind of a sociopath — it was thought that he was going to Oregon.
 He was going to bring more legitimacy to [CCSE] and surely attract more boys to come in to the program in the future.
 It didn’t make sense for him to go after Cris.

 “The other boys told Cris what was going on [in December].
 And in the end before they came to live with me, they were all sleeping in Cris’ room so Cris could protect them at night, because Francis wouldn’t go there.”

-Gordon said that once she and Williams got the stories from the kids they called Child Protective Services, which told Gordon to go to the Roseville Police Department immediately.
-Felicio said Gordon and Williams took him and three of his teammates to Roseville Police, where they reported the abuse.
+Gordon said that once she and the other teacher got the stories from the kids they called Child Protective Services, which told Gordon to go to the Roseville Police Department immediately.
+Felicio said the teachers took him and three of his teammates to Roseville Police, where they reported the abuse.
 Gordon said she escorted the players there.
 Felicio and his three teammates ended up staying with Gordon afterward and didn’t return to the house.

 “[Ngissah] made it seem like a great opportunity when you’re offering something like that to someone who is just looking for a leg up,” Gordon said.
 “They trusted him.
 I think about their moms all the time and what it must have been like to learn what was happening to their babies, because they’re still babies at their ages.”